methodology

 AI use disclosure

-This site is a one-person project, published for free, with no advertising, no sponsors, and no affiliate links.
-That scale of work is only possible because AI writes the prose.
-I am an SEO specialist, not a writer, and AI produces cleaner and more readable copy than I would on my own.
+The scale of this project is only possible because AI assists in the content creation process.
+I am an SEO specialist, not a writer, and AI helps produce cleaner and more readable copy than I would on my own.

 My role in the process:

 The knowledge is mine.
-AI is the writing tool I use to communicate it.
+AI is a tool I use to help communicate it.